railsbridge-boston/railsbridge-boston/views/installfest/windows_7.markdown

     security warning, click "Run" to allow the installer to run.
 You may need to reboot.

-    On Linux, you will need to install a package file.
-Ask a TA if you have any questions.

  3. **Install Sublime Text**

     On double-click the .exe or .msi file.
 If you are prompted with a